golemfactory/golem-docs/src/pages/docs/creators/golem-workers/index.md

 - [Hello service example](/docs/creators/golem-workers/hello-example) step-by-step tutorial of renting a node and using it for a super simple Hello service
 - [Stable Diffusion example](/docs/creators/golem-workers/sd-example) step-by-step tutorial of renting a mainnnet GPU node and using it for Stable Diffusion
+- [API Reference](/docs/creators/golem-workers/api-swagger-ui) clickable formally described endpoints and schemas, with ilustrative examples